 (Diego López de Cogolludo, History of the Yucatán, book five, chapter V)

-Acanceh, Yucatán, the Maya pyramid, the Guadalupe Chapel and the parish church
+Acanceh, Yucatán, the Maya pyramid and the parish church

 The Indians must learn catechism

 In the convent villages the catechism was held on Sundays and feast days.
 Early in the morning the monitors (merinos) of each quarter of the large towns, and the alcaldes of the villages, summoned their people.
 Each quarter or each village assembled at the church, bearing crosses and reciting prayers. [...]
 Generally, they were all assembled in the square (atrio) that surrounded the church, and groups were formed around the crosses (which can still be seen in some places), the men and women were carefully separated and obliged to repeat aloud a part of the catechism two or three times, after which the sermon was preached and Mass said.
 (Robert Ricard, The Spiritual Conquest of Mexico, book I, chapter V, 1933)